P Brooks Cormier, three offensive linemen no longer on team

 The Purdue roster continues to shift.

-GoldandBlack.com has learned that junior Brooks Cormier, junior offensive linemen Will Bramel, senior Jimmy McKenna and sophomore guard Kyle Jornigan are no longer on the team.
+GoldandBlack.com has learned that junior punter Brooks Cormier, junior offensive tackle Will Bramel, junior offensive lineman Jimmy McKenna and sophomore guard Kyle Jornigan are no longer on the team.

+Cormier was plagued with inconsistency since arriving as part of the Class of 2019.
+The Tuscaloosa, Ala., native punted 42 times for the Boilermakers the last two seasons, averaging 40.3 yards per boot.
+Cormier may remain at Purdue as a student.

+Purdue signed Australian punter Jack Ansell in 2021 with the hope he will win the job.
+Senior Zac Collins also is back.
+Ansell is in America and is expected to be on campus soon.

-Bramel and Jornigan are expected to move to medical redshirts as they deal with back issues.
+Bramel and Jornigan are expected to take medical redshirts as they deal with back issues.
 McKenna recently graduated and will move on.
+Bramel played in 12 games and started 10 in 2019 after redshirting in 2018.
+He played in just two games in 2020.
+Jornigan redshirted in 2019 and played in three games with one start last season.
+McKenna redshirted in 2018 and played in four games over the last two seasons.

+None of the departing linemen figured in prominently with the team's 2021 plans.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?